-\Please note: One reason you may not qualify is if your annual income is too high.
+Please note: One reason you may not qualify is if your annual income is too high.
 The study will be limited to people with an income of less than 250% of the federal poverty level.
 For 1 person, this means an annual income of

 First Name

 Last Name

 Preferred Name / Nickname

 E-mail Address

 Cell Phone

-Are you able to send & receive text messages with this cell phone? ○ Yes ○ No
+Are you able to send & receive text messages with this cell phone? ○ Yes○ No

 Additional Phone Number

 What is this additional phone number?
-Home phone numberWork phone numberDifferent cell phoneOther phone
+Home phone number Work phone number Different cell phone Other phone

 Please provide us with a secure mailing address.
+If you wish to p articipate and you are aligible y

-If you wish to vouchers to this address. participate, and you are eligible, we will send the food
+Please provide us with a secure mailing address.
+If you wish to participate, and you are eligible, we will send the food vouchers to this address.

 Please note: This cannot be a P.O.
 Box.

 Street Address

 Apartment number

 City

-State ○ CA
+State

-Zip Code